Do you know how many people are on Facebook?

 The same goes for your cover photo.
 This is a fundamental part of promoting your brand to your target audience.

 You must know that the cover photo already covers much of the Facebook page.
-The design and colors used in your cover photo determine the rest of your social media page.
+The design and colors used in your cover photo determine the rest of your social media post.

 You can also take advantage of the cover photo to promote your brand slogans or special offers to other users.